TejasViswa/PIC10B_Disc1B_Disc2B/Week_1/Ret_by_ref.md

 6 6
 ```
 Note: Here, instead of variable x, I'm directly using the function return to print x.

+int &y = fn() does both the following points:
 - Creating a variable in function
+    - fn()
+        - fn() is called for the first time, thus [static](static.md) variable x with datatype int is created and initialized with value 5
+        - and x is now returned (because return datatype is reference)
 - Creating a reference of that variable in the main function
+    - int &y = fn()
+        - y stores the [static](static.md) x that fn() returns and references it
+- fn() = 6 changes the value of x and y as well as they both point to the same memory location
+- Then their values are printed out with the cout statement

 Here, y references x (`int &y = x` is still executed(at the end function call when it returns x)) and x can be assigned a value using the function return (everytime you see fn(), replace it with `x` in your mind) and thus both the variables' values are changed.